CTCycle/XREPORT-radiological-reports-generator/README.md

 ![Inference image workflow](assets/figures/readme-inference-workflow.png)

-The review panel presents editable Findings and Impression text together with the information needed to identify how the draft was produced.
+The review panel presents editable model-declared report sections together with the information needed to identify how the draft was produced.

 ![Inference draft review](assets/figures/readme-inference-report.png)